CenturyLinkCloud/PublicKB/Mail/how-to-configure-mx-records.md

 <p><img src="https://t3n.zendesk.com/attachments/token/gijwpzamcxbkihx/?name=Complete.png" alt="Complete.png" />
 </p>
 <p>Additional information:</p>
-<p>MX records tell senders how to send email to your domain.&nbsp; When your domain is registered, it’s assigned several DNS records which enable systems on the Internet to be able to locate it.&nbsp; MX records are part of these records and are required
+<p>MX records tell senders how to send email to your domain.
+When your domain is registered, it’s assigned several DNS records which enable systems on the Internet to be able to locate it.
+MX records are part of these records and are required
   for email to flow to your mail server(s).</p>
 <p>Example:</p>
 <p>MX record for mydnszone9.com = mydnszone9.com.s7a1.psmtp.com preference: 10</p>
-<p>Mail sent to @mydnszone9.com would lookup MX record and find the above record.&nbsp; It would then route MX (Mail) traffic to mydnszone9.com.s7a1.psmtp.com which is a Postini address.&nbsp; When Postini receives it they will check it for viruses, spoofed
+<p>Mail sent to @mydnszone9.com would lookup MX record and find the above record.
+It would then route MX (Mail) traffic to mydnszone9.com.s7a1.psmtp.com which is a Postini address.
+When Postini receives it they will check it for viruses, spoofed
-  information, known Spam threats, as well as run the message itself through a rigorous Spam detection process.&nbsp; This whole process takes less than 5 seconds.&nbsp; Once complete, the email will be forwarded to your mail server.&nbsp; Your mail server should be configured to ONLY receive email from Postini’s range of IP’s.&nbsp; Otherwise spammers could send mail directly to your servers and bypass Postini.</p>
+  information, known Spam threats, as well as run the message itself through a rigorous Spam detection process.
+This whole process takes less than 5 seconds.
+Once complete, the email will be forwarded to your mail server.
+Your mail server should be configured to ONLY receive email from Postini’s range of IP’s.
+Otherwise spammers could send mail directly to your servers and bypass Postini.</p>

 <p>See this additional article for assistance configuring DNS:</p>
 <p>&nbsp;<a href="http://help.tier3.com/entries/21429398-how-to-use-control-dns">How to use Control DNS</a>